ferdousbhai/agents/examples/auth-agent/README.md

 better-auth → Kysely → kysely-d1 → D1
 ```

-This is the only adapter chain that works for better-auth on D1.
+This is the adapter chain we use (Drizzle with `drizzle-orm/d1` is another option).
 You pass it directly to better-auth's `database` config:

 ```ts
 database: {